 One way to introduce lower-dimensional structure in the context of RVFL networks is to assume that \(\mathrm{supp}(f)\) lies on a subspace of \(\mathbb{R}^N\).
 More generally, and motivated by applications, we may consider the case where \(\mathrm{supp}(f)\) is actually a submanifold of \(\mathbb{R}^N\).
-To this end, for the remainder of this section we assume \(\mathcal{M}\subset\mathbb{R}^N\) to be a smooth, compact \(d\)-dimensional manifold and consider the problem of approximating functions \(f\in C(\mathcal{M})\) using RVFL networks.
-As we will see, RVFL networks in this setting yield theoretical guarantees that replace the dependencies of Theorems~\ref{thm: IP95} and~\ref{thm: probabilistic Igelnik-Pao} on the ambient dimension \(N\) with dependencies on the manifold dimension \(d\).
-Indeed, one might expect to see the random variables \(\{w_k\}_{k=1}^n\), \(\{b_k\}_{k=1}^n\) being \(d\)-dimensional objects (rather than \(N\)-dimensional) and that the lower bound on the number of network nodes in Theorem~\ref{thm: probabilistic Igelnik-Pao} scales like \({n\gtrsim d\mathrm{vol}(M)\varepsilon^{-1}\log(\mathrm{vol}(M)/\varepsilon)}\).
+To this end, for the remainder of this section, we assume \(\mathcal{M}\subset\mathbb{R}^N\) to be a smooth, compact \(d\)-dimensional manifold and consider the problem of approximating functions \(f\in C(\mathcal{M})\) using RVFL networks.
+As we are going to see, RVFL networks in this setting yield theoretical guarantees that replace the dependencies of Theorems~\ref{thm: IP95} and~\ref{thm: probabilistic Igelnik-Pao} on the ambient dimension \(N\) with dependencies on the manifold dimension \(d\). \OPtext{ Indeed, one should expect that the random variables \(\{w_k\}_{k=1}^n\), \(\{b_k\}_{k=1}^n\) are essentially \(d\)-dimensional objects (rather than \(N\)-dimensional) and that the lower bound on the number of network nodes in Theorem~\ref{thm: probabilistic Igelnik-Pao} scales as a (superexponential) function of $d$ rather than $N$. }

-\subsection{Adapting RVFL networks to \(d\)-manifolds}
+\subsubsection{Adapting RVFL networks to \(d\)-manifolds}